mrdoob/three.js/threejs/lessons/threejs-fundamentals.md

 ```

 Note there are some esoteric details here.
 If you don't pass a canvas
-into three.js it will create on for you but then you have to add it
+into three.js it will create one for you but then you have to add it
 to your document.
 Where to add it may change depending on your use case
 and you'll have to change your code so I find that passing a canvas
 to three.js feels a little more flexible.
 I can put the canvas anywhere
 and the code will find it where as if I had code to insert the canvas
-into do the document I'd likely have to change that code if my usecase
+into to the document I'd likely have to change that code if my use case
 changed.

 After we look up the canvas we create a `WebGLRenderer`.
 The renderer
 is the thing responsible for actually taking all the data you provide
-and to render it to the canvas.
+and rendering it to the canvas.
 In the past there have been other renderers
-like `CSSRenderer`, a `CanvasRenderer` and in the future there may be
+like `CSSRenderer`, a `CanvasRenderer` and in the future there may be a
 `WebGL2Renderer` or `WebGPURenderer`.
-For now there's the `WebGLRednerer`
+For now there's the `WebGLRenderer`
 that uses WebGL to render 3D to the canvas.

 Next up we need a camera.